HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Introduction

 \section{Introduction}

-Image Quality Assessment (IQA) includes computational methods aimed at quantitatively evaluating the perceptual and statistical quality of images, aligning closely with human visual perception.
-These metrics support a range of computer vision tasks, from content curation to model supervision.
-While reference-based IQA methods depend on pristine images, such references are rarely available in real-world scenarios, motivating the development of No-Reference IQA (NR-IQA)\cite{wang2006modern,wang2002image,wang2021survey}.
-NR-IQA plays a critical role in practical applications such as mobile photography, where it guides internal post-processing modules and quality control mechanisms~\cite{fang2020cvpr}, real-time video streaming and enhancement~\cite{lorenzzo_quality_videoframes}, and image restoration pipelines~\cite{liang2021swinir,wang2021real} that aim to improve perceptual quality under diverse distortion conditions.
+\Rebute{Image Quality Assessment (IQA) includes computational methods for quantitatively evaluating the perceptual and statistical quality of images, aligning closely with human visual perception~\cite{wang2006modern,wang2002image,wang2021survey}.
+These metrics support a range of computer vision tasks, from content curation to model supervision, and complement related visual perception tasks such as salient object detection~\cite{song2025pushing,song2023rethinking,song2022improving,chen2025adapting} and data-driven pipelines~\cite{song2025sharpedge} that rely on training data quality.
+While reference-based IQA methods depend on pristine images, such references are rarely available in real-world scenarios, motivating the development of No-Reference IQA (NR-IQA).
+NR-IQA plays a critical role in practical applications such as mobile photography~\cite{fang2020cvpr}, real-time video streaming~\cite{lorenzzo_quality_videoframes}, surveillance applications~\cite{chen2025unveiling}, and image restoration pipelines~\cite{liang2021swinir,wang2021real,zhang2023mc,jin2025mb, zhang2018adversarial,zhang2021deep,zhang2022enhanced} that improve perceptual quality under diverse distortion conditions.}

 Recent NR-IQA methods have achieved increasingly accurate predictions that align closely with subjective human opinion scores.
-However, these models often struggle to generalize to unseen distortions or new content, performing poorly on cross dataset evaluation.
+However, these models often struggle to generalize to unseen distortions or new content, performing poorly on cross-dataset evaluation.
 Furthermore, collecting large-scale opinion-labeled IQA datasets is expensive, and the resulting scores are often subjective and inconsistent, limiting the robustness of supervised methods.